rgiosa10/credit-card-validator/README.md

 Describe: companyCheck(text);

 Test: "It checks if this CC was issued by accredited company.
-American Express cards always begin with the numbers 34 or 37.
-Code: companyCheck(text);
-textArray: "3402080860435620"
-Expected Output: Amex

-Test: "It checks if this CC was issued by accredited company.
 Visa cards begin with the number 4.
 Code: companyCheck(text);
 textArray: "4102080860435620"